 According to Ayurvedic medicine, each of us has its own unique balance of these three forces that manifest themselves in personality.
 So, we have Vata, Pitta, and Kapha characteristics, although, generally, one of the three doshas prevails over the other two.

 The predominant aspect or Dosha is the conductor that influences and determines the constitution, appetite, energy levels, mood, and character.
-Each Dosha has both physical and emotional characteristics.
+Each Dosha possesses both physical and emotional characteristics.
 So, in Ayurvedic treatment the first requirement to consider is the uniqueness of the person.

 If you rebalance the doshas, it will also be easier to manage stress, have a diet more suitable to your body, have the ability to deal with changes and to maintain more stable relationships.